Zhunio/notes/terraform/setup-s3-backend-for-terraform.md

-# IAM User Setup for Terraform
+# Setup S3 Backend for Terraform

-This document describes the process for creating a dedicated IAM user for Terraform automation in any project.
+This guide will walk you through setting up an S3 backend for Terraform, including creating an IAM user with the necessary permissions.

 ## 1. Sign in to AWS Console